enclave-networks/.github/.github/ISSUE_TEMPLATE/006-content-brief.md

 Max 3-5 keywords or long tail phrases to include

-## Media Required
+## Artwork required

 Does this copy require artwork?
-Be sure to @CC the creative the team
+Be sure to @CC the creative the team if so

 ## Supporting examples